Introduction

 Once employees feel included and have been given opportunities to learn, the next stage of psychological safety is to enable them to contribute meaningfully to the team.

-Being part of a team and contributing to something larger than oneself, naturally creates a desire to be heard and to add value.
-People want to perform, share ideas, and take initiative without fear of judgment or retaliation.
+Being part of a team and contributing to something larger than oneself naturally creates a desire to be heard and to add value.
+People want to perform, report issues/problems, share ideas, and take initiative without fear of judgment or retaliation.
 Contributor safety ensures that individuals feel supported as they bring their unique skills and perspectives to the table.

 Listen Carefully, Speak Last

 To cultivate this stage, leaders must practice intentional listening, speaking less, and creating space for input.
 While not every idea can be implemented, it’s essential for team members to know that their contributions are genuinely considered.
-Feeling heard is just as important as being correct when it comes to cultivating a psychologically safe space.
+Feeling heard can feels as important as being correct when it comes to cultivating a psychological safe space.

 The best way to strengthen psychological safety is to lead conversations in a way that encourages information to be shared candidly and processed thoughtfully.
 That entails asking good questions, listening intently, and pushing for closure.
 High-quality conversations are both an outcome and a driver of psychological safety.
 (1)